-As the new arrivals from New Iberia Research Center now make their home at Chimp Haven, staff will watch them for signs of improvement, such as improved muscle tone, shinier coats and more playful attitudes.
+When new arrivals make their home at Chimp Haven, staff watch them for signs of improvement, such as improved muscle tone, shinier coats and more playful attitudes.

-Project R&R, an organization working to release chimps from laboratories, believes that there are still about 650 chimpanzees held in government testing and holding facilities.
+There's more work to be done.
+As of August 2018, Project R&R, an organization working to release chimps from laboratories, believes that there are still about 577 chimpanzees held in government testing and holding facilities.